michelp/pgsodium/README.md

 # pgsodium

-Postgres extension to expose libsodium functions to SQL.
+Postgres extension interfacing libsodium functions.

+This is a work in progress.

+pgTAP tests can be run with 'pg_prove test.sql'.